SharedCode/sop/README.md

 Code Coverage: https://app.codecov.io/github/SharedCode/sop

+# Usability
+SOP can be used in a wide, diverse storage usability scenarios.
+Ranging from general purpose data storage - search & management, to highly scaleable and performant version of the same, to domain specific use-cases.
+As SOP has many feature knobs you can turn on or off, it can be used and get customized with very little to no coding required.
+Some examples bundled out of the box are:
+  * General purpose data/object storage management system
+  * Large data storage and management, where your data is stored in its own data segment(partition in C*).
+See StoreInfo.IsValueDataInNodeSegment = false flag
+  * Streaming Data application domain enabling very large data storage - search and management, supporting 1GB to multi-GBs record or item.
+See sop/streaming_data package for code & sample usage in test
+  * And many more we can add in time, customizing SOP to a given domain use-fit scenario

+In all of these, high speed, scaleable searches and management comes built-in.
+As SOP turned M-Way Trie data structures & algorithms a commodity available in all of its usage scenarios.
+Horizontally scaleable in the cluster, meaning, there is no single point of failure.
+SOP offers a decentralized approach in searching & management of your data.
+It works with optimal efficiency in the cluster.
+It fully parallelize I/O in the cluster, only needing very lightweight "orchestration" to detect conflict and auto-merging of changes across transactions occuring simultaneously or in time.

 # SOP in Cassandra & Redis
 M-Way Trie data structures & algorithms based Objects persistence, using Cassandra as backend storage & Redis for caching, orchestration & node/data merging.
 Sporting ACID transactions and two phase commit for seamless 3rd party database integration.